Safal-Singhh/CodeAlpha_DataVisualization_PowerBI/README.md

 ## 📢 Disclaimer

-This project is purely educational and not affiliated with the actual Blinkit brand.
+This project is not affiliated with the actual Blinkit brand.
 Data is assumed or simulated for learning purposes.